Transient Reactor Test Facility: Reactor Trip System

 The TREAT Reactor Trip System (RTS) is designed to automatically shut down the TREAT reactor if any of several measured parameter exceed predetermined setpoints.
 In this basic function the TREAT RTS is similar to the Reactor Protection System (RPS) at a commercial power plant.
 However the TREAT RTS is different from a commercial plant RPS in several ways.
 First, a commercial plant RPS uses combinational logic (e.g. 2 out of 3, or 2 out of 4) of the protection system channels to reduce the chance of an inadvertent reactor trip.
 The TREAT RTS has 3 channels of Transient instrumentation and 2 channels of Steady-State instrumentation.
 The TREAT RTS will trip the reactor if any channel indicates the need for a trip.
 Since TREAT does not operate for long periods of time, the use of combinational logic to reduce the chance of an inadvertent trip is not needed.
 Secondly, the TREAT RTS has more nuclear instrument associated trips, and fewer process related trips than a commercial plant.
 For example commercial plants (PWRs) may have trips on Steam Generator Level, Reactor Coolant System Flow, or loss of load (main generator or turbine trip).
 TREAT does not have as many process related trips, due to the relatively simple process systems.

 Automatic Reactor Control System (ARCS)

 Control of reactor power during transients is done by the Automatic Reactor Control System (ARCS).
 The ARCS was one of the systems installed during the 1988 upgrades to TREAT.
 The system installed then was based on Intel Multibus Chassis computers which used Intel 8086 microprocessors.
 The transient to be performed is defined by a "transient prescription", which is input into the ARCS prior to each transient.

 In 2019 the ARCS was replaced with a National Instruments PXI system with LabView software.
 This new system performs the same functions as the previous system, with some enhancements to the algorithms.

+In 2024 the ARCS software was improved to allow transients with complex waveforms.
+As an example of this versatility, a transient was run that had a power profile shape that outlined the shape of the state of Idaho.